seve-andre/jetpack-compose-template/README.md

   </a>
 </p>

-# Android Jetpack Compose Clean Architecture template
+# Android Jetpack Compose template

 ## What does it use?
 ### Dependencies